Make Our Great Majors Into Your

 The College was originally chartered in 1906 as the first postsecondary, two-year college in New York.
 In 1987, the State University of New York’s Board of Trustees authorized the college's present designation as State University of New York College of Technology at Canton, more commonly known as SUNY Canton.

-All academic programs are designed in a ladder curriculum; meaning students who start in a certificate program can apply their first year of study toward their associate or bachelor’s degree.
-Often, students will enroll in a two-year program and then decide to stay at the College in one of the four-year programs.
+All academic programs are designed in a ladder curriculum, meaning students who start in a certificate or associate program can apply their first years of study toward their associate or bachelor’s degree.

 - Student gender was split almost equally

-- The College has international students from 17 countries, including England, Russia, Japan, China, the Caribbean Islands, and nearby provinces of Canada.
+- International students from England, Russia, Japan, China, the Caribbean Islands and the nearby provinces of Canada

 About the Campus

 SUNY Canton is comprised of 555 acres located in a scenic, semi-rural setting bordering the Grasse River and within walking distance of downtown Canton.

 Twenty buildings fit perfectly into the surrounding landscape, including:

 - Five classroom buildings with specialized labs for innovative hands-on learning